nwood313/Luigi-s-pizzeria-database/README.md

 # Luigi's pizzeria database
- this demonstrates my ability to use a MYSQLdatabase
+ this demonstrates my ability to create and use a MYSQL database